Oil3/Webm-QuickLook-Plug-In/README.md

 >Replace the older app with the newer app.
 MacOS looks for the extension in the app: if app is moved, a relaunch might be needed.

-Works on all macOSX versions and all mac architectures.
+Works on all macOSX versions (Monterey to latest Sequoia) and all Silicon or Intel mac architectures.

 [Direct download (Universal Binary) ](https://github.com/Oil3/Webm-QuickLook-Plug-In/releases/download/march2025/Webm.Quicklook.UniversalBinary.2025March.zip)